It's very easy to confuse the words overtime and overwork. Find out the difference, and see examples of each one in context.

 In Japan, "global" is a buzz word that people like to use.
 Students want to be more "global".
 They want to work on the "global stage" for a "global company".
 In English, maybe you should choose a different word.

 I've often heard non-native English speakers say something like, "You had better do it."
 But to a native English speaker, this sounds like a threat!
+If "better" is a positive word, why does "you had better" seem scary?

 Have you ever said something like this?